-Six states and the District of Columbia have passed anti-circumvention legislation to close the equitable-sharing loophole:
+Seven states and the District of Columbia have passed anti-circumvention legislation to close the equitable-sharing loophole:

 “Beginning October 1, 2018, deposit in the General Fund of the District government the currency and proceeds received by any agency of the District government from any state or federal agency pursuant to a multiple-jurisdiction or shared forfeiture program.”

 “Beginning October 1, 2018, the District shall not refer seized property to a federal agency seeking the adoption by the federal agency of the seized property.
 Nothing in this title shall be construed to prohibit the federal government, or any of its agencies, from seeking federal forfeiture.”

 “A. A law enforcement agency shall not directly or indirectly transfer seized property to a federal law enforcement authority or other federal agency unless: